 but the friendships we formed are still alive.

 If you are a former "Goat Boat" sailor, please join us.

 We have a large group of more than 1,000 former Chivo crew members, ranging from the 1940's to the 1970's.
 Our purpose is to reunite friends, to revive our submarine camaraderie, and to celebrate some of the excitement of our youth.
 We have no dues.
 We hold "all hands" reunions every two years.
-We just had a great reunion in October 2017 in Pensacola, FL and are busy planning our next reunion for 2019.
+We just had a great reunion in October 2019 in Cocoa Beach, FL and are busy planning our next reunion for 2021.

 Come join us.
 All your friends and shipmates will be there.